mvolkmann/blog/src/astro.md

 Often Astro components that use Alpine need to call custom JavaScript functions.
 But where should the functions be defined?
-There are several options that work and several that do not.

 Alpine CANNOT call functions defined in these ways:

 - component script section

-  Code that appears here is only available at build time or on the server.
+  Code that appears here is only available at build time or on the server during SSR.

-  For example, this WILL NOT make the `demo` function available.
+  For example, this WILL NOT make the `demo` function available to Alpine.

   ```js
   ---